Elizabeth: The Golden Age: Plot

 Babington storms into a cathedral where Elizabeth is praying and fires a pistol at her, though Elizabeth is unharmed as there was no bullet in the gun.
 As Elizabeth learns of Mary's involvement in the plot, Walsingham insists Mary be executed to quell any possible revolt.
 Elizabeth reluctantly agrees.
 Mary is tried for high treason and beheaded; Walsingham realises this was part of the Jesuits' plan all along: Philip never intended for Mary to become queen, but with the Pope and other Catholic leaders regarding Mary as the true Queen of England, Philip uses Mary's death to obtain papal approval for war.
 The "murder" of the last legitimate Catholic claimant to the throne gives Philip the pretext he needs to invade England and remove Elizabeth, leaving the way to the English throne free for his own daughter.

 Bess reveals to Raleigh that she is pregnant with his child, and pleads with him to leave.
 Instead, the couple marry in secret.
 When Elizabeth confronts Bess, she confesses her pregnancy and that Raleigh is her husband.
 An infuriated Elizabeth berates Bess, reminding her that she cannot marry without royal consent.
 She banishes Bess from court and has Raleigh imprisoned for the crime of seducing a ward of the queen.

-As the Spanish Armada begins its approach up the English Channel, Elizabeth forgives Bess and sets Raleigh free to join Sir Francis Drake in the battle.
+As the Spanish Armada begins its approach up the English Channel, Elizabeth forgives Bess and sets Raleigh free to join Sir Francis Drake in battle.
 The ships of the Armada vastly outnumber England's, but a storm blows the Armada toward the beaches, endangering its formation and becoming vulnerable to English fire ships.
-Elizabeth, atop her coastal headquarters, walks out to the cliffs and watches the Spanish Armada sink in flames as the English fleet prevails.
+Elizabeth, at her coastal headquarters, walks out to the cliffs and watches the Spanish Armada sink in flames as the English fleet prevails.